-The best way to get to Hvar is by ferry.
-The closest major airport is Split or Dubrovnik, and from Split it is a two-hour catamaran ferry ride directly to Stari Grad which is on the northern end of Hvar Island.
+The easiest way to reach Hvar is by ferry.
+The closest major airport is Split or Dubrovnik, and from Split, it is a two-hour catamaran ferry ride directly to Stari Grad which is on the northern end of Hvar Island.
 Then from Stari Grad to Hvar Town, it takes 30 minutes by bus.
 Ferries from Split also go directly into Hvar Town and is an hour ride.

 Best ways to explore the island